Collaborating, Learning, and Adapting for Water Security, Sanitation, and Hygiene

 Learning from the Past

-USAID has produced a new series of technical briefs that distill key learning and highlight critical considerations for activity design, implementation, and activity monitoring.
+Technical Briefs Capture Learning: USAID produced a series of technical briefs that distill key learning and highlight critical considerations for activity design, implementation, and activity monitoring.
 Each brief puts current practice into context with a discussion of programmatic approaches that have and have not worked in the past, includes concrete examples from the field, and suggests additional resources for further reading.
 They are intended to be actionable and help both implementing partners and USAID staff better understand how to put the latest evidence into practice in the field based on global knowledge, analytics, and programming.

 Learning in the Future

-The dynamic cycle of CLA is ongoing and iterative.
 New learning will continue to emerge, and USAID will work hand-in-hand with governments, implementing partners, and donor counterparts to internalize new findings and apply them to maximize sector impact, including by pivoting mid-implementation if needed.
-USAID will also remain steadfast in its desire to enhance monitoring as a key tool to facilitate activity- and project-level adaptation when needed.
-To that end, USAID has released a Water and Development Indicator Handbook.
-The handbook, which is available to all, includes all current standard performance indicators and provides guidance on how to measure specific indicators for a variety of programmatic approaches.
+USAID continues to enhance monitoring as a key tool to facilitate activity- and project-level adaptation when needed.
+The Water and Development Indicator Handbook describes all current standard performance indicators and provides guidance on how to measure them for a variety of programmatic approaches.